ca-schumacher/smm-hop/README.md

 Sensor-Motor Maps of a hopping model with sensor blending

 **Details about the Model and Methods**

 Schumacher C and Seyfarth A (2017) Sensor-Motor Maps for Describing Linear Reflex Composition in Hopping.
 Front.
 Comput.
 Neurosci.
+11:108.

-11:108. doi: 10.3389/fncom.2017.00108 https://www.frontiersin.org/articles/10.3389/fncom.2017.00108/full#B49
+https://www.frontiersin.org/articles/10.3389/fncom.2017.00108/full#B49

 ## HowTo - Start Simulation